 The first week in Turkey (week 30) will start from Netsel marina, Marmaris and end in Ece Saray marina, Fethiye the following Saturday.
 Week 31 will then start in Fethiye and end in Marmaris.
-This will then repeat for the duration of the summer, so be sure to check your week and yacht to know which marina to travel to.
+Be sure to check your week and yacht to know which marina to travel to.
 Both of these marinas are centrally located to Dalaman airport.

 We recommend to get to the marina by 3pm.
 Then you will have time to register with us, do the check-in with the yachting company and the food shopping before you get your yacht.
 The yachts will stay in the marina on Saturday night and leave on Sunday morning.
 You will get back to the marina on Friday afternoon and have to check out and leave the yacht before 9am on Saturday morning.